ToshioCP/Gobject-tutorial/gfm/sec5.md

 ![Overriding `set_property` class method](../image/class_property1.png)

 `set_property` in GObjectClass class points `g_object_do_set_property` in gobject program, which is made by compiling `gobject.c`.
-The GObjectClass part of the TDoubleClass structure (it is the same as TDoubleClass because TDoubleClass doesn't have its own area) is initialized by copying from the contents of GObjectlass.
+The GObjectClass part of the TDoubleClass structure (it is the same as TDoubleClass because TDoubleClass doesn't have its own area) is initialized by copying from the contents of GObjectClass.
 Therefore, `set_property` in TDoubleClass class points `g_object_do_set_property` in gobject program.
 But `g_object_do_set_property` doesn't store the value to the TDouble instance.
 The writer of TDouble object makes `t_double_set_property` function in `tdouble.c`.